isxaker/net_publish/README.md

 <h1>How to publish a project for Windows and Linux, using a single restore and build operation.</h1>

+In this article, I'd like to share how to publish a cross-platform .NET 8 application to both Windows and Linux using a single NuGet restore and a single build operation.
+I have not found any similar guides, so everything below is the result of my own research and that of my teammates.
+The final solution works and is being used in more complex applications than the one presented here.
+Any feedback is more than welcome.

 <h2>The project and how it is configured.</h2>

 Let's consider a simple .NET 8 console application that generates a self-signed certificate and writes the public and private keys to standard output in PEM format.

-The application is cross-platform, it utilizes the, it utulizes [System.Security.Cryptography.ProtectedData](https://www.nuget.org/packages/System.Security.Cryptogr
+The application is cross-platform, it utilizes the, it utilizes [System.Security.Cryptography.ProtectedData](https://www.nuget.org/packages/System.Security.Cryptography.ProtectedData/6.0.0)

 Let's look at couple of important parts of ``.csproj`` file.

 I've explicitly set ``AppendTargetFrameworkToOutputPath`` and ``AppendRuntimeIdentifierToOutputPath`` to ``true`` to mirror build output structure.
-I've also explicitly specified multiple runtime indentifiers reflecting that I'd like my app to work on both runtimes - ``win-x64`` and ``linux-x64``.
+I've also explicitly specified multiple runtime identifiers reflecting that I'd like my app to work on both runtimes - ``win-x64`` and ``linux-x64``.
 ```xml
 <OutputPath>$(Platform)\$(Configuration)</OutputPath>
 <AppendTargetFrameworkToOutputPath>true</AppendTargetFrameworkToOutputPath>